tunneln/dotfiles/README.md

 ###Customizing the Script
 The script has 3 variables, clearly marked, that you will **HAVE TO EDIT** to install the dotfiles.

-*NOTE*: They currently contain my personal configuration
+*NOTE*: install.sh currently contains my personal configuration

 1. Variable 1: **dir**
-	* Contains the directory of wherever you cloned/placed the repo, e.g.` dir=~/dotfiles `
+	* Contains the directory of wherever you cloned/placed the repo, e.g.` dir=~/dotfiles `.

-		*NOTE*: This will be the directory where you store all of your dotfiles
+		This will be the directory where you store all of your dotfiles
 2. Variable 2: **olddir**
 	* Contains the directory of your old dotfiles that the script will create for you.
 	  This will be the backup of the current dot files in your home directory and will be a newly created folder, e.g.` olddir=~/dotfiles_old `